GHSVS-de/pkg_file_assetghsvs/README.md

-# assetghsvs
+# PKG_FILE_ASSETGHSVS

-A collection of SCSS files of different Bootstrap versions.
-Not any more.
+Joomla file package.
+Different versions of asset files that I often need.
+For example, Bootstrap, JQuery, JQuery-Slim.
+The assets are stored in Joomla folder `/media/assetghsvs/`.
+Not more.

 DE: See https://ghsvs.de/programmierer-schnipsel/sonstige/352-npm-mehrere-versionen-des-selben-pakets-in-node-modules